abhisheksanghai/abhisheksanghai.github.io/README.md

 1. Linear Regression

 **Theory**

 Linear Regression model is used to obtain relationship between a continuous outcome variable and one or more predictor variables.

+_Intution_

+Let's suppose the equation for linear regression with n independent variables is, Y = b0 + b1*x1 + b2*x2 + bn*xn

+Now, if we do not have any independent variables, the equation would become, Y = b0 i.e. the prediction is a constant which is average of Y.

+The error metric considered is Sum of Square of Error (SSE).
+In this case, it is called Sum of Square of Total, SST = sum((y-y_avg)^2) **(also called variance of Y)**

+As we start including independent variables, the error is supposed to decline (otherwise including the variable is useless)

+After inclusion of independent variables, the error i.e. SSE = sum((y-y_pred)^2)

+Intutively, SST is the total variance (error) of Y while SSE is the variance (error) that the model is still not able to explain after inclusion of independent variable.
+From this, we can compute the error that the new model is able to explain.
+Let's call it SSR (Sum of Square of Regression).
+So, SSR = SST-SSE
+Now we can define a metric to get the ratio of error expalined by the model.
+This metric is called R2 (R-Squared) = SSR/SST = (SST-SSE)/SST = 1-(SSE/SST)

+Since, the SSE varies between 0 and SST, R2 varies between 0 and 1.
+Higher the R2 => better the model.

+In very rare cases R2 might be negative.
+This is when the error is greater than SST, so the predicitons are worse than the average predictions with no independent variables.

 **Code**